getting it just right

 - Aspergillus niger

 Staphylococcus epidermidis, Pseudomoas aeruginosa and Escerichia coli (E. coli) were introduced a second and third time after allowing seven days of incubation.
 The test allows the evaluation of the real capacity of the preservative system of not only preventing microbial contamination but of also reducing it to a level that is safe for human health.
 In other words, the preservative system has to be able to kill the organisms.
 When the test was finished (21 days) no microbial activity was detectible.

 jane iredale products are certified cruelty-free by PETA.
-To find out more about what this means, please visit our page on their site (we are listed under our corporate name, Iredale Mineral Cosmetics, Ltd.).
+To find out more about what this means, please visit our page on their site.

 We have conducted heavy metal tests on all products.
 There is no measurable amount of heavy metals in any product including lead and mercury.

 jane iredale has conducted tests not required as a cosmetic manufacturer, but it has done so because it believes in offering you the highest quality product line possible.